Skip to content

 Messages are stored for as long as the user decides to keep them.
 However, encryption keys are regularly rotated.

-What are the costs of XMTP message storage and retrieval?
+What are XMTP message storage and retrieval costs?

 Messages are stored off-chain on the XMTP network, with all nodes currently hosted by Ephemera.
 Ephemera currently absorbs all message storage and retrieval costs.